getfem/getfem/doc/sphinx/source/project/contribute.rst

 See |linktask|_ for a list of task and discussions about |gf| development.

-**IMPORTANT** : a contributor implicitely accepts that his/her contribution will be distributed under the LGPL licence of |gf|.
+**IMPORTANT** : a contributor implicitly accepts that his/her contribution will be distributed under the LGPL licence of |gf|.

 The main repository of |gf| is on Savannah, the software forge of the Free Software Foundation (see |sawebg|_).
 The page of the project on Savannah is |sawebg|_